ralfspoeth/json/README.md

 JSON serializes structured data in a human-readable text format.
-It supports four primitive types (strings, `double` numbers, booleans and `null`) and two aggregates types (arrays of any kind and objects which are basically maps of names (strings) and values of any kind).
+It supports four primitive types (strings, `double` numbers, booleans and `null`) and two aggregates types (arrays of primitive or aggregate types and objects which are basically maps of names (strings) and values of primitive or aggregate types).

 ### Example: